Tweet chuckles no gag

 "It'll make it hard, to read an audience you can't even see," Douieb reasons, while on the phone from his London flat.

 It's there that he'll go online, in front of his girlfriend, two cats and a virtual packed house at his tapping finger tips.
-He came up with the experiment while recently performing at a pub, where only four people showed up.

 "They were a great four people," the 28-year-old jester explains.